wbamberg/idl-reference/docs/nsIMemoryInfoDumper.md

 dmd-<identifier>-<pid>.txt.gz (or something similar; again, no existing
 file will be overwritten).

-@param aIdentifier this identifier will appear in the filename of our
-  about:memory dump and those of our children.

   If the identifier is empty, the implementation may set it arbitrarily
   and use that new value for its own dump and the dumps of its child
   processes.
 For example, the implementation may set |aIdentifier| to the
   number of seconds since the epoch.

-@param aAnonymize Should the reports be anonymized?

-@param aMinimizeMemoryUsage indicates whether we should run a series of
-  gc/cc's in an attempt to reduce our memory usage before collecting our
-  memory report.

 #### Parameters ####